babel/babel-polyfills/README.md

 | `es-shims` | [`babel-plugin-polyfill-es-shims`](./packages/babel-plugin-polyfill-es-shims) | `usage-global` and `usage-pure` |
 | `regenerator-runtime` | [`babel-plugin-polyfill-regenerator`](./packages/babel-plugin-polyfill-regenerator) | `entry-global`, `usage-global` and `usage-pure` |

+> 💡 We are maintaining support for `core-js` and `es-shims`, but we encourage you to implement a provider for your own polyfill, or for your favorite one!
+One of our goals is to encourage competition between different polyfills, to better balance the different trade offs like spec compliancy and code size.
+>
-> 💡 If you want to implement support for a custom polyfill, you can use `@babel/helper-define-polyfill-provider`. ([`docs/polyfill-provider.md`](https://github.com/babel/babel-polyfills/blob/master/docs/polyfill-provider.md).)
+> If you want to implement support for a custom polyfill, you can use `@babel/helper-define-polyfill-provider`. ([`docs/polyfill-provider.md`](https://github.com/babel/babel-polyfills/blob/master/docs/polyfill-provider.md).)

 ## Injection methods